 At the arraignment, a judge may decide to drop some of the charges if they believe there is insufficient evidence to proceed with the case.
 The accused may also be offered a plea deal, which could involve pleading guilty to lesser charges in exchange for reduced sentencing.

-Additionally, if new information arises that would exonerate the accused, it is important to consult with a criminal defense attorney prior to the arraignment to determine what options are available to you.
+Additionally, if new information arises that would exonerate the accused, it is important to consult with a Michigan criminal defense lawyer prior to the arraignment to determine what options are available to you.
 Even though it is uncommon, it is wise to be prepared in case the court decides to dismiss all charges.

 What Happens During an Arraignment Proceeding?